Univariate regression

 Statistical models of Penguin bill morphology.

-We’ll be studying the relationship between two numbers about penguin bills.
-Specifically, we’ll ask “Are longer bills also deeper?”.
 This question might not be the most interesting ecologically, but it is a great chance to practice some interesting stats.

-Let’s begin with plotting the data:
+Let’s begin with plotting the data :

 Bill depth (mm) as predicted by bill length (mm) across the entire palmerpenguins dataset.